KaranpreetRaja/SyntaxSage/Planning Documents/PlanningDocument.md

   - Display "Learning Pages": Give the user important documentation pertinent to the language they are learning.
 Show this information in a seperate window.
 Priority: medium.
 Cost: 2 days.
   - Save Notes: Allow the user to save specified elements of the documentation to look at later.
 Store saved notes in a seperate tab.
 Priority: low.
 Cost: 1 day.
 - **Daily Streaks: As a user, I want to be motivated to maintain a consistent learning schedule by keeping track of my daily learning streaks.
 Priority: low.
 Cost: 2 days.**
--Streak Tracking: Implement a daily streak counter that increments when the user completes lessons or practices on consecutive days.
+- Streak Tracking: Implement a daily streak counter that increments when the user completes lessons or practices on consecutive days.
 Display the streak on the user's profile and offer incentives for maintaining it.
 Priority: low.
 Cost: 2 days.
 - **Lesson Rating: As a user, I want to be able to provide feedback on the quality of the lessons I complete, so the platform can improve its content.
 Priority: low.
 Cost: 1 day.**
--Rating System: Add a rating feature to lessons, allowing users to provide feedback on the content's effectiveness and clarity.
+- Rating System: Add a rating feature to lessons, allowing users to provide feedback on the content's effectiveness and clarity.
 Collect user ratings and use them to inform future improvements.
 Priority: low.
 Cost: 1 day.